ricardoauribe/functional/README.md

-# functional
-Functional Programming Playground
+# Functional Programming Playground

+Basic functionality for Map, Filter and Reduce functions

+Using Javascript as a base